megleedev/Survival-Game-Live-Project/README.md

 ![HUD_ResourceBars](https://github.com/megleedev/Survival-Game-Live-Project/assets/127007134/97d4ad8a-7854-4c24-9624-d89be7d075c1)

-Now that the functionality existed for the Resource Bars to deplete, I added functionality to Replinish them.
+Now that the functionality existed for the Resource Bars to deplete, I added functionality to replenish them.
 First I created a Consumable Master blueprint with the basic code that each consumable would need regardless of the stat it refilled.
 Then I created three copies of the Consumable Master and customized them for each stat.
 Using the Thirst stat as an example:<br>

 ![Screenshot 2023-12-13 233648](https://github.com/megleedev/Survival-Game-Live-Project/assets/127007134/872f2473-705b-4805-a4b5-c5ba40ad3f82)

 The player decreases their Thirst Bar (blue) by sprinting.
-To replinish the stat again, they need to run into the blue sphere.
+To replenish the stat again, they need to run into the blue sphere.
 The blue sphere will then spawn again for the player to return to later and refill their Thirst Bar again.<br>

 ***Thirst Stat Replenish In Action***